top of page

 BRIEF SUMMARY

 Connecticut requires universal screening for reading difficulties, structured literacy instruction, and ongoing teacher training in dyslexia intervention.
 Teacher preparation programs must include evidence-based strategies for identifying and supporting students with dyslexia.
-Special education teachers also receive focused training to address dyslexia-specific challenges.
+Special education and Remedial Reading teachers also receive focused training to address dyslexia-specific challenges.

 CT Laws